How to Make Sure Your Auditor Loves You

 It is important to organize these files so they are readily available when requested.
 Also, take time to fully review the reports each month (or quarterly at a minimum) for audit readiness.

 Review the general ledger with a fine-tooth comb and make changes.
 Further, don’t wait until year-end to find you have not reversed last year’s accrual entries.
-Review Board meeting minutes to ensure any changes the Board approved has been incorporated and the policies and procedures reflect the change.
+Review Board meeting minutes to ensure that any changes approved by the Board have been incorporated and the policies and procedures reflect the change.

 Below is a list of the most popular reports requested from auditors.
 For more on these reports and more, visit Nonprofit Accounting Reports and What to do With Them.